techies23/video-conference-zoom/README.txt

 9. Shortcode Output

 == Changelog ==
+= 4.0.0 July 19th, 2022 =
+* Major Change: Update, Server-to-Server OAuth App and SDK App to replace JWT App as JWT is being deprecated see [JWT App Type Deprecation FAQ](https://marketplace.zoom.us/docs/guides/build/jwt-app/jwt-faq/), users can see new configuration steps in the [documentation](https://zoom.codemanas.com/setup/)
+* Update web sdk to version 2.5.0

 = 3.9.7 July 13th, 2022 =
 * Fixed: Issue showing "meeting no longer valid" when using no fixed time for meetings and webinars.